normalgamer/Assembly-OS/03_print-string-function/README.md

 # Improving our print string

-We know how to print text in the screen, but it's a bit tedious to constantly load into al the char we want to print, so we are going to create a function for it.
+Printing characters is cool, but it is better to print a whole sentence without printing individually every character

 ## Strings
 To define a string, we use db (define byte) to store our string in bytes, and then we add a zero to know where our string ends:

 ``my_string db 'Hello World', 0``

 ## Calling functions
 To call a function, we write call and the name of our function. ``call print_string``

 ## Comparations

 To compare data stored in registers, we use cmp, and then we use another instruction to jump to a point in memory depending on the result.